 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 A. A fire district, through its board, shall:

-1. Hold public meetings at least once each calendar month unless a board consists of three members and the fire district levies less than five hundred thousand dollars annually then the board shall meet in July and at least every two months thereafter.
+1. Hold public meetings at least once each calendar month unless a board consists of three members and the fire district levies less than $500,000 annually then the board shall meet in July and at least every two months thereafter.
 A board for a district organized pursuant to article 3 of this chapter shall hold public meetings at least every two months.

 2. Determine the compensation payable to district personnel.

-3. Require probationary employees in a paid sworn firefighter position, a reserve firefighter position or a volunteer firefighter position to submit a full set of fingerprints to the fire district or to the joint powers authority that is formed with that fire district pursuant to section 48-805.01.
-The fire district or joint powers authority that is formed pursuant to section 48-805.01 shall submit the fingerprints to the department of public safety for the purpose of obtaining a state and federal criminal records check pursuant to section 41-1750 and Public Law 92-544.
+3. Require all current and prospective employees and volunteers to submit a full set of fingerprints to the fire district, joint powers authority, fire authority, fire and medical authority or fire and ambulance authority that is formed with that fire district pursuant to section 48-805.01.
+The fire district, joint powers authority that is formed pursuant to section 48-805.01, fire authority, fire and medical authority or fire and ambulance authority shall submit the fingerprints to the department of public safety for the purpose of obtaining a state and federal criminal records check pursuant to section 41-1750 and Public Law 92-544.
 The department of public safety may exchange this fingerprint data with the federal bureau of investigation.

 B. A fire district, through its board, may: